PSU3D0/quickscript/README.md

 ## License 📄

-This project is licensed under the [MIT License](LICENSE) © 2025 Your Name
+This project is licensed under the [MIT License](LICENSE) © 2025 Frankie Colson

 ---